100% Confidential

 2026 Market Trends

-Current State of it-msp M&A
+Current State of IT Services / MSP M&A

 Recurring Revenue Premium

-MSPs with managed services contracts are valued 50-100% higher than project-based IT companies.
+MSPs with managed Services contracts are valued 50-100% higher than project-based IT companies.
 Buyers will pay premium multiples for predictable monthly revenue that continues regardless of owner involvement.

 PE Platform Building

-Private equity has identified IT services as a consolidation opportunity.
+Private equity has identified IT Services as a consolidation opportunity.
 Multiple platforms are actively acquiring MSPs to build regional and national scale creating strong competition for quality businesses.

 Cybersecurity Services Growing

 MSPs with cybersecurity capabilities are more valuable.
-Security services are high-margin sticky and increasingly essential.
+Security Services are high-margin sticky and increasingly essential.
 Buyers see security expertise as a competitive advantage worth paying for.

 Client Concentration Focus